asu-cactus/netsdb/README.md

 ## Credits

-Lachesis++ is built on top of an earlier version of the open source project PlinyCompute (https://github.com/riceplinygroup/plinycompute).
+netsDB is built on top of an earlier version of the open source project PlinyCompute (https://github.com/riceplinygroup/plinycompute).

 ## Building